DNA-and-Natural-Algorithms-Group/nuskell/README.md

 # Nuskell: Nucleic acid strand displacement compiler

 ``Nuskell`` compiles formal chemical reaction networks (CRNs) into domain-level strand displacement (DSD) systems.
-It provides a library of ``translation schemes`` (i.e. variations of CRN-to-DSD translations) to exploit the diversity of DSD circuits implementing the same CRN.
+As there are many ways to do such a translation, we provides a library of ``translation schemes`` (i.e. variations of CRN-to-DSD translations) that the user can select from.

-In order to proof/disproof the correctness of a particular translation, ``Nuskell`` includes the domain-level reaction enumerator ``Peppercorn`` [Grun et al. (2014)] to find intended and unintended reaction pathways and then provides two notions of stochastic trajectory-type CRN equivalence: bisimulation [Johnson et al. (2016)] and pathway decomposition [Shin et al. (2014)].
+In order to proof/disproof the correctness of a particular translation, ``Nuskell`` includes the domain-level reaction enumerator ``Peppercorn`` [Badelt et al. (2020)] to find intended and unintended domain-level reaction pathways and then provides two notions of stochastic trajectory-type CRN
+equivalence: bisimulation [Johnson et al. (2019)] and pathway decomposition [Shin et al.  (2019)].

 The domain-level reactions and their approximate rates can be exported in form of an ODE system to simulate the dynamics of the compiled DSD network.